Glycated Hemoglobin HbA1c

-The “A1c” Blood Test
+The Hemoglobin A1c Diabetes Blood Test

-The Glycated Hemoglobin HbA1C blood test, or more commonly known as the “A1c” blood test, is an important test given to nearly every single person with diabetes on the planet and many of those at risk for developing diabetes.
-It is the universally preferred method of diagnosing the onset of pre-diabetes and the only blood test that does not need overnight fasting.
+The Glycated Hemoglobin HbA1c blood test, or more commonly known as the “A1c” blood test, is an important test given to people around the world, many of those at risk of developing diabetes.
+The test is the universally preferred method of diagnosing the onset of type 2 pre-diabetes and the only blood test that does not need overnight fasting.
 Achieving improved A1C scores is an important milestone in lifestyle intervention programs focused on reversing pre-diabetes.

-As important as this blood test is, the HbA1C blood test is systemically misunderstood by patients and confused with acute blood sugar readings.
-The Hemoglobin A1C protein model solves this problem by transforming a misunderstood blood test result into an interactive scientific model that patients of all ages can explore while waiting for physicians to begin an appointment.
+As important as this blood test is, the A1C blood test is universally misunderstood; too often confused with acute blood sugar readings.
+The Interactive Hemoglobin A1C protein model solves this problem by transforming a misunderstood blood test result into an interactive scientific experience.
+The interactive model simulates the glycosylation of hemoglobin using magnets to bind glucose (blue) directly to the model surface.

 Shortly after completing the design and fabrication of the Hemoglobin A1c Teaching Model, we tested the effectiveness of using it to teach children living with type 1 and 2 diabetes about the HbA1c test.
 The goal of the experiment was to explain to children the importance of checking their blood glucose regularly, explain what the HbA1c blood test analyses, and how prolonged exposure to glucose causes high HbA1c scores.
 We contacted the Diabetes Youth Foundation of Indiana to see if they’d like to try using our model during their yearly summer camp retreat.

-3D Print Glycated Hemoglobin HbA1c
+3D Print Hemoglobin Models